asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 Agile teams should be vertical, cross-functional teams.
 These should be end-to-end teams, made up of all of the skills & roles required to deliver a feature from inception to use in production without external dependencies.
-This means developers, product experts, customer proxies, Quality Assurance engineers, database experts, devops, UX experts, contrary to some current Scrum training that says this should be outside of the team, all working together on the same cross-functional team.
+This means software developers, product experts, customer proxies, Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
+Contrary to some current Agile training that says UX should be outside of the teams, I believe this to be very wrong.
+When roles get moved out of cross-functional teams overhead and handoffs are introduced.
+The result is very often making agile teams operate in violation of agile principles and values.
 Now recognize that these are roles not necessarily individuals.
 Members of the team may have multiple roles.

 ## The Horizontal Team Mistake